OutdatedVersion/twitch-nightbot-follow-age/README.md

-# Twitch API Intermediate
+# Twitch API intermediate

-this is pretty old
-it no longer has a purpose
+Wrap traffic from the Twitch API and process it some.
+This was used by a Nightbot command in Twitch channels.